PouriaCh/Predicting-Reddit-Comment-Popularity/README.md

 ```
 If all of the required packages are installed, you will have the results.
 ## Acknowledgement
 This project was done as part of the COMP551 (Applied Machine Learning) requirements in McGill University.
-The closed-form formula formula and the GD algorithm pictures were taken from the project specification.
+The closed-form formula
+and the GD algorithm pictures were taken from the project specification.